andreapasquetto/foxey/README.md

 ### Database

 This project is still a work in progress.
-At the moment I'm using a PostgreSQL container with Docker:
+At the moment I'm running a PostgreSQL container using Docker:

 ```sh
 docker run -d \